 Shopify creates lots of tagged pages, and if you don’t change the liquid theme files, duplicate pages.
-One of the big issues with Shopify are /collection/collection-handle/products/product-handle URLs.
+One of the big issues with Shopify is /collection/collection-handle/products/product-handle URLs.
 These are often referenced throughout the website.
-Instead you can change this to always include /products/product-handle/.
+Instead, you can change this to always include /products/product-handle/.

 This simple change can essentially halve the size of your website, and improve crawl efficiency; simultaneously reducing cannibalisation at the same time.

 Linking towards phishing sites, malware sites, or other harmful content can hurt your rankings.
 These bad neighbourhoods are designed to be harmful and hurt the user.
 It’s no surprise that Google is very protective of their users.

 To keep your website clean, regularly review your external links.
 Doing so will remove your client errors, redirects, and make sure the content is still fresh and relevant.
 It also helps avoid situations where competitors buy expired domains to improve their rankings.

 When dealing with external websites pointing towards you, redirects are quite normal.
 It’s not possible for you to keep every page you ever created live at the same URL forever.

 Naturally, when a page is gone or moved, then you will add a 301 redirect from the old page to the most relevant new page.
 This improves the internet because people can find relevant content without hitting 404 pages.
 So this is positive.

 However, when we’re dealing on-site, it is possible for you to handle your own redirects.
 For example, if you move your own article – then you can change your internal links to point towards this page.